mhBrice/thesis/article2/annexe2.md

 \pagebreak

-# Supplementary tables
+# Supplementary Tables

+\begin{longtable}{ >{\em}l l r }
-Table: List of the 46 species included in the analyses, their frequency and their corresponding group.
+\caption[List of the 46 species included in the analyses, their frequency and their corresponding group]{List of the 46 species included in the analyses, their frequency and their corresponding group.
 The frequency corresponds to the number of forest plots in which they were observed.
-The species groups were defined using their trait values and knowledge of species ecology (see Brice \emph{et al.} 2019 for details). \label{tab:tabA2.1}
+The species groups were defined using their trait values and knowledge of species ecology (see Brice \emph{et al.} 2019 for details). \label{tab:tabA2.1}}\tabularnewline

-\begin{longtable}{ >{\em}l l r }
 \toprule
 \textbf{Species name} & \textbf{Vernacular name} & \textbf{Frequency}\\
 \midrule
 \endfirsthead
 \multicolumn{3}{@{}l}{\textit{(continued)}}\\
 \toprule
 \textbf{Species name}  & \textbf{Vernacular name} & \textbf{Frequency}\\
 \midrule
 \endhead
 \